 S.NO.
 EXPERIMENT NAME 1 Program in Java to design simple calculator for (+, -, , and /) using switch case 2 Program in Java to design accounts class and two functions withdraw() and deposit().
-3 Program in Java to show the inheritance in java and use of super keyword.
-4 Program in Java to the concept of polymorphism by designing functions to sum different type of numbers 5 Program to show the concept of method overriding in Java.

-6 Program in Java that import the user define package and access the Member variable of classes that Contained by Package.
-7 Program in C for the creation of Binary Search Tree for its various operation implementation.
-8 Program in Java to handle the Exception using try and multiple catch block.
-9 Program in Java to create a thread that Implement the Runnable interface 10 Program in Java to create Frame that display the student information using awt components 11 Program in Java to create frame for course enquiry using Swings components.
+3 Program in Java to show the inheritance in java .
+4 Program in Java to implement the concept of polymorphism by implementing 7 method overloading and overriding 5 Program in Java that import the user define package and access the Member variable of classes that Contained by Package.
+6 Program in Java to handle the Exception using try and multiple catch block.
+7 Program in Java to create a thread that Implement the Runnable interface 8 Program in Java to create Frame that display the student information using awt 0 components 9 Program in Java to create frame for course enquiry using Swings components 10 Program to implement the concept of super/this/static keywords

-Department offering the course Computer Application
+School Offering the Course SOC

 Course Code CAF203

 Course Title Web Technologies

-Credits (L: T:P:C) 3:0:2:4
+Credits (L: T:P:C) 3:0:1:4

 Contact Hours (L: T:P) 3:0:2

-Prerequisites (if any)
+Prerequisites (if any) None

 Course Basket Discipline Core